MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-report-intrastat.md

 > Read the previous version's Intrastat setup and usage article at [Set Up and Report Intrastat](finance-how-setup-report-intrastat-v20.md).

 > [!NOTE]
-> Intrastat information doesn't apply to the movement of services between countries, but only goods (Items and Fixed Assets).
-If the local government requires registering  the movement of services between countries, it can be done using the **Service Declaration** feature.
+> Intrastat information doesn't apply to the movement of services between countries/regions, but only goods (Items and Fixed Assets).
+If the local government requires registering  the movement of services between countries/regions, it can be done using the **Service Declaration** feature.
 >
 > We currently expect this feature to be available from November 2022 as an app at [AppSource](https://go.microsoft.com/fwlink/?linkid=2081646).
 At that time, to use it, you must first install it on the **Extension Management** page.